sinlab-semester-2012/dynamic_windows/README.md

   position in XY plane.
 Useful to visualize grid and implement initial occlusion modes.
-- Initial simple-openNI experimentation, registering position of users in 2D plane, converting to screen cordinates and drawing a skeleton.
+- Initial simple-openNI experimentation, registering position of users in 2D plane, converting to screen coordinates and drawing a skeleton.

 Weeks 4-5:
 - 3D simulation of frontal view, integration of Kinect user detection (XY user